latreesedenson/PuttingTheSEAInCode/SEAInCodeRIntro.md

 ## Visualize

 Let’s do a boxplot of our response vs. our explanatory variables.
-Here we are using ggplot2 but I also provide code for using base R.
+Here we are using ggplot2 but I also provide code for using Base R. You will notice that I have commented out some lines of code using ‘\#’.
+This allows me to block out lines that I don’t want to run as well as create comments.

 ``` r
 ggplot(Species_A_Clean, aes(x=as.factor(light_hrs), y=growth)) +